-4.2.1 Fill fuel tank.
+- 4.2.1 Refer to Maintenance and Adjustment Section 5 and perform all of the necessary inspection and maintenance steps. - 4.2.2 Fill fuel tank.
 For best results use only clean fresh regular grade unleaded gasoline with an octane rating of 87 or higher.
 Regular grade leaded gasoline may also be used; however, combustion chamber and cylinder head will require more frequent service.
 See Engine Owner's Manual.